Download your resources and pay in 3 interest-free installments with Klarna

 In 1948, Britain was just beginning to recover from the devastating effects of WW2.
 Cities across the country had been badly bombed, and there were many public buildings and homes that needed to be rebuilt.
 However, there was a huge shortage of labour to help rebuild the country.
 During the war, almost 265,000 military men and women, and 67,000 civilians had been killed, with a further 284,000 wounded.
 The working-age population had been greatly depleted.

-To deal with the shortage of working-age men and women, the British government decided to encourage people from other British colonies to migrate to the UK.
-The British Nationality Act was passed in 1948, which gave everyone who lived in the UK, or any of the British colonies around the world, the same rights to live and work in the UK.
+In this year, the British Nationality Act was passed, which gave everyone who lived in the UK, or any of the British colonies around the world, the same rights to live and work in the UK.
 At that time, the British colonies included many of the Caribbean islands, including The Bahamas, Barbados, Trinidad and Jamaica.

 On 15th April 1948, a small advertisement was placed in a newspaper announcing a ‘passenger opportunity’ to sail from Jamaica to the UK on the HMT Empire Windrush.
 The price of a ‘troop deck’ ticket was £28 (equivalent to around £1000 now).

 Around 500 Jamaicans bought tickets for the HMT Empire Windrush.
 At the time, Jamaica's economy was struggling, and the island was still feeling the effects of a devastating hurricane a few years before.
-This encouraged many people to accept the British government's invitation to come and live and work in Britain, with the hope of a better, more prosperous life.
-Some people who bought tickets did so because they had been recruited to serve Britain during the war, and they now aimed to rejoin the armed forces.
-Others were simply curious to see the ‘Motherland’.
+Many of the people who bought tickets had decided to try to find work in Britain, with the hope of a better, more prosperous life.
+Others did so because they had been recruited to serve Britain during the war, and they now aimed to rejoin the armed forces.
+Some were simply curious to see the ‘Motherland’.

 The HMT Empire Windrush was en route from Australia to England when it crossed the Atlantic Ocean into the Caribbean, picking up passengers for Britain from Jamaica, but also Trinidad, Mexico, Cuba and Bermuda.
 Many of the passengers were men, but there were also women and children who were making the crossing.
 The occupations of those travelling to Britain were wide-ranging, from mechanics, carpenters and engineers to boxers, actresses and a piano repairer.